-"And your Lord creates and chooses whom He pleases, to choose is not theirs" (Holy Quran 28:68).
+"And your Lord creates and chooses whom He pleases, to choose is not theirs."
+(Holy Qur'an 28:68)

-When the Shiites advocate for the succession of Ali to the caliphate after the Messenger of Allah, they are actually committing themselves to the text, and when they discredit some of the Companions, they are do with regard to a few who replaced the text with Ijtihad and thus lost the rule of Allah and His Messenger and opened a wound in Islam that has not yet healed.
+When the Shiites advocate for the succession of 'Ali to the caliphate after the Messenger of Allah, they are actually committing themselves to the text, and when they discredit some of the Companions, they do it with regard to a few who replaced the text with Ijtihad and thus lost the rule of Allah and His Messenger and opened a wound in Islam that has not yet healed.